Skip to Content

 • Persons who were formerly married to each other.

-Domestic violence cases are treated differently than other criminal cases.
-There are designated prosecutors and special Domestic Violence Units (DV Units) within the prosecutor's office that stand ready to aggressively prosecute anyone charged with domestic violence, so you will need an equally powerful defense.
+Domestic violence cases differ from other criminal cases.
+There are designated prosecutors and special Domestic Violence Units (DV Units) within the prosecutor's office that stand ready to prosecute anyone charged with domestic violence aggressively, necessitating an equally powerful defense.
+Our attorneys prepare meticulously to counter such prosecution, leveraging detailed evidence gathering and witness interviews, ensuring thorough examination of every aspect of the case.

 Examples of domestic violence abuse include: